Charles Halpern: Early career

-Public Interest Law
+Public interest law

 In 1969, Halpern left Arnold and Porter and co-founded one of the nation's first public interest law firms, the Center for Law and Social Policy (CLASP) in Washington D.C.
 CLASP's idea of bringing the nation's emerging social movements into the courtroom was novel and much needed, and it attracted early support from legal leaders like former Supreme Court Justice Arthur Goldberg, former Attorney General Ramsey Clark, and former Secretary of the Interior Stewart Udall.

 While at CLASP, Halpern served as counsel on a number of important public interest cases, including the seminal environmental cases concerning the construction of the Alaska Pipeline, see Wilderness Society v.
 Morton,479 F.2d 842 (D.C.
 Cir.
 1973), and the banning of DDT, see Environmental Defense Fund, Inc. v.
 Ruckelshaus,439 F.2d 584 (D.C.
 Cir.
 1971).

 Halpern's advocacy for the mentally ill led him to co-found the Mental Health Project, later renamed the Bazelon Center for Mental Health Law, in 1971.
 In 1975, Halpern founded the Council for the Advancement of Public Interest Law, later renamed the Alliance for Justice.